linux-system-roles/metrics/README.md

 recorded PCP metrics.
-This option requires either Valkey or Redis v5+ which is available on Fedora, CentOS 8, RHEL 8, or later versions of these platforms (Valkey is the prefered solution on Fedora, Centos 10, RHEL 10 and later).
+This option requires either Valkey or Redis v5+ which is available on Fedora, CentOS 8, RHEL 8, or later versions of these platforms (Valkey is the preferred solution on Fedora, Centos 10, RHEL 10 and later).

 ### metrics_into_elasticsearch: false